 In order to be eligible to participate in the AAdvantage Business program, you need to have a business in the United States or Canada with a Federal Employer Identification Number (FEIN) or Business Number.
 Even small businesses are eligible for this program.

-While you can accrue rewards in the AAdvantage Business program without any minimums, in order to transfer the miles in the AAdvantage Business account to an individual AAdvantage account (which is the only way to redeem), you need to meet one of two requirements:
+You accrue rewards in the AAdvantage Business program without any minimums.
+While you can redeem directly from there, alternatively, you can transfer the rewards to individual members.
+In order to transfer the miles in the AAdvantage Business account to an individual AAdvantage account, you need to meet one of two requirements:

 - You must have at least five unique travelers who have credited flights to the AAdvantage Business account, totaling at least $5,000 in flight revenue over the course of a year